-Best practice is a successful process implemented at a US airport.
-It is provided with the intent that other airport operators or air carriers may find it useful in their environment.
+A Best Practice has been successfully implemented at a US airport and is provided with the intent that other airport operators or air carriers may find it useful in their environment.

-Recommendations are based on the authors' research and experience with airport badging and adjudicating.
-Recommendations could be applicable to all airport sizes and types.
+Recommendations are based on the authors' research and experience with airport badging and adjudication.
+Recommendations could be applicable to all airport sizes and categories.